Outcome 1

 What you leave with

 The output is not a shelf report.
-It is a set of decisions, maps, and next steps that make implementation safer and faster.
+It is a readiness map and implementation direction for the first workflow where AI can create practical value.

-A plain-language view of how work actually moves today, including handoffs, friction, and blind spots.
+A plain-language view of how the target workflow actually moves today, including handoffs, data, decisions, and blind spots.

-The best first move, with reasoning your team can align around.
+The best first AI-supported workflow, with reasoning your team can align around.

-A future-state direction and rough effort bands for what should happen next.
+A future-state direction, risk controls, human review points, and rough effort bands for what should happen next.

 Plain-language promise